-Overuse of water in agriculture is a major cause of water scarc
+Overuse of water in agriculture is a major cause of water scare

-Explain cause in more detail Some crops are water intensive, which means that they use a lot of water.
+Some crops are water intensive, which means that they use a lot of water.
 These include cotton, rice and fruit.
 The production of beef also uses a lot of water.